For our list of individuals and entities involved in the Ukraine investigation or mentioned in related news coverage, click here.

 Sargeant, Harry III

 A major Republican campaign donor and Florida oil magnate.
 Sargeant reportedly approached Naftogaz executive Andrew Favorov along with Lev Parnas and Igor Fruman about a Ukraine gas deal.
+Communications between Sargeant and Parnas regarding Amb.
+Yovanovitch were included in documents released by the House in January 2020.

 An investment company founded by Ukrainian-American businessman Michael Bleyzer.
 SigmaBleyzer is heavily invested in Ukraine and Eastern Europe.